cloudera/hue/docs/sdk/sdk.md

 The key to get this layout is to have a table with the CSS classes `css-data_table` and, optionally, adding onto that the CSS classes `selectable` and `sortable`.
 It's also important that your table have both `thead` and `tbody` tags.

-This mechanism for inspecting the HTML response for key structures is at the heart of front-end development with the Hue SDK.
+This mechanism for inspecting the HTML response for key structures is at the heart of front-end development with the HUE SDK.
 When you want to write your own behaviors, you'll be best served to write your logic into as many of these types as patterns as possible.

 There are many patterns available in the SDK for your use with more added regularly.
 There are so many potential patterns that there's no way we could code everything you might find yourself wanting.
-The Hue SDK provides mechanisms for you to write your own (covered below), but chances are if the pattern you are after seems commonplace but isn't yet available in our SDK, we'll add it soon.
+The HUE SDK provides mechanisms for you to write your own (covered below), but chances are if the pattern you are after seems commonplace but isn't yet available in our SDK, we'll add it soon.
 For example, as of this writing the SDK doesn't have a date chooser for form inputs.
 It's something we'll definitely add, but none of the apps authored thus far have required such an input.
 If there's a pattern that you feel is not unique to your own application, we encourage you to let us know what you need so that we can help you.

-**Tip:** In your Desktop SDK environment there is an app called JFrame Gallery that shows all the built-in components.
+**Tip:** In your HUE SDK environment there is an app called JFrame Gallery that shows all the built-in components.
 Here you can learn how to use all the items already present for you in the SDK.

 ### How HTML, Links, Forms, etc Work